Segments

 The accounting policies of the segment is identical to those described in Note 2, Significant Accounting Policies.

-Presented in the table below is segment information for the year ended December 31, 2024 (with retrospective presentation for comparative period) and a reconciliation of segment information, including significant expenses, to consolidated net loss (in thousands):
+The table below is segment information for the periods presented and a reconciliation of segment information, including significant expenses, to consolidated net loss (in thousands):

 Year Ended December 31,